awsdocs/amazon-ses-developer-guide/doc-source/sending-concepts-process.md

   Make sure that your Amazon SES\-enabled program does not retry sending messages that generate an auto response\.
 **Tip**
 You can use the Amazon SES mailbox simulator to test a successful delivery, bounce, complaint, OOTO, or what happens when an address is on the suppression list\.
-For more information, see [Testing Email Sending in Amazon SES](send-email-simulator.md)\.
+For more information, see [Testing email sending in Amazon SES](send-email-simulator.md)\.